Variational stabilization of degenerate p-elasticae: Introduction

 If $p>2$, this equation also involves degeneracy where $k$ vanishes.
 Here we point out that the top-order operator in \eqref{eq:p-elastica} is rather of porous medium type $(|u|^{p-2}u)''$, while in terms of tangential angle $\theta$ the Euler--Lagrange equation involves exactly the $p$-Laplacian $(|u'|^{p-2}u')'$ \cite{nabe14}:

 The degeneracy as well as singularity leads to generic loss of regularity and hence the analytical treatment of $p$-elastica is much more delicate than the classical one.
-Building on Watanabe's previous work \cite{nabe14}, the authors recently obtained a complete classification of planar $p$-elasticae with explicit formulae and optimal regularity \cite{MYarXiv2203}.
+Building on Watanabe's previous work \cite{nabe14}, the authors recently obtained a complete classification of planar $p$-elasticae with explicit formulae and optimal regularity \cite{MY_AMPA}.
 This in particular shows that in the non-degenerate regime $p\in(1,2]$ the zero set of the curvature $k$ is always discrete, while in the degenerate regime $p\in(2,\infty)$ the zero set may contain nontrivial intervals, which are also called flat core in this context.
-In our subsequent study on the pinned boundary value problem \cite{MYarXiv2209}, we classified all pinned $p$-elasticae and proved that any global minimizer is given by a convex arc, unique up to invariances.
+In our subsequent study on the pinned boundary value problem \cite{MR4852697}, we classified all pinned $p$-elasticae and proved that any global minimizer is given by a convex arc, unique up to invariances.

 Stability of $p$-elasticae is much more delicate.
-In \cite{MYarXiv2301} the authors developed a new geometric method to prove general instability results, which in particular imply Theorem \ref{thm:previous_rigidity}.
-In the remaining case of Theorem \ref{thm:previous_rigidity}, our instability theory still partially works, implying that any local minimizer is necessarily either a global minimizer (convex arc) or a \emph{quasi-alternating} flat-core pinned $p$-elastica \cite{MYarXiv2301}*{Corollary 2.14}.
+In \cite{MY_Crelle} the authors developed a new geometric method to prove general instability results, which in particular imply Theorem \ref{thm:previous_rigidity}.
+In the remaining case of Theorem \ref{thm:previous_rigidity}, our instability theory still partially works, implying that any local minimizer is necessarily either a global minimizer (convex arc) or a \emph{quasi-alternating} flat-core pinned $p$-elastica \cite{MY_Crelle}*{Corollary 2.14}; in particular, this implies the instability of (i) and (ii) in Figure~\ref{fig:quasi-flat} (see also Remark~\ref{rem:threshold-stability}).
 However, it was totally open whether there indeed exists a stable quasi-alternating elastica.
 Our main result, from which Theorem \ref{thm:main_stabilization} directly follows, resolves this problem in a generic sense:

 \begin{theorem}[Theorem \ref{thm:alternating_detailed}] Every alternating flat-core pinned $p$-elastica is stable. \end{theorem}

 Roughly speaking, an \emph{alternating} flat-core $p$-elastica has segments and loops located alternatingly, with no loop touching an endpoint (see Definition \ref{def:alternating} and Figure \ref{fig:quasi-flat} (iii)).
 The quasi-alternating class additionally allows segments to degenerate to points whenever the two neighboring loops are in a same direction (Figure \ref{fig:quasi-flat} (iv)).
 Therefore, the alternating class can naturally be regarded as a generic subclass of the quasi-alternating class (see also Remark \ref{rem:simplex}).